MattFlower/organized/README.md

 # What's New?
+* 0.5.2 (Released 2016-11-18)
+  * Fixed error in regular expression (Thanks to John Kamenik for the PR!)
+* 0.5.1 (Released 2016-09-20)
+  * Added basic styling for headlines (Thanks to Ryan Benson for the PR!)
 * 0.5.0 (Released 2016-09-08)
   * Added sidebar, which shows TODO's from all .org files in the current project.
     * Use menus (Packages -> Organized) or the command organized:toggleSidebar